Underpaid but Overworked: The Reality of Filipino Teachers in 2026

 - family time and recovery

-- willingness to stay in the profession
+- the simple willingness to stay in the profession

 What should change

 Real improvement needs both policy and practical support.
+At the system level, teachers need:

-- reduced unnecessary compliance work
+- less unnecessary compliance work

 - clearer task boundaries